The AE coins of JovianJovian

 under Shapur II) the leaderless army chose Jovian to extract them from their predicament.
 He had to make a treaty that cost Rome territory, but managed to get the army out, only to die in his tent from carbon-monoxide poisoning from the brazier.
 He was succeeded by Valentinian after a reign of only eight months.

-Jovian issued coins with four reverse legends:
+Jovian issued copper coins with four reverse legends (linked to images below):

 AE1, c.
 28 mm: VICTORIA ROMANORVM, emperor standing front, head right, holding labarum in right and Victory on globe in left (The coin at the right, from Constantinople)